Global Medical REIT: An Unwarranted Divergence From The Peers

 Source: YCharts

-During this approximately 1.5 year period, GMRE managed to outperform the broader Vanguard Real Estate ETF (VNQ) by ~ 60% on a total return basis.
-The key drivers for this massive outperformance was GMRE's acquisition driven strategy that successfully captured the spread between the WACC and the secondary market cap rates.
+During this approximately 1.5-year period, GMRE managed to outperform the broader Vanguard Real Estate ETF (VNQ) by ~ 60% on a total return basis.
+The key drivers for this massive outperformance were GMRE's acquisition-driven strategy that successfully captured the spread between the WACC and the secondary market cap rates.
 The management proved that, while issuing a ton of shares (from 20.2 million in 2017 to 37.8m in 2019), it is able to grow the underlying AFFO on a per share basis.
-This is a clear indicative of not using the precious funds obtained from share dilution for servicing the debt, but rather investing in highly profitable properties.
+This is a clear indication of not using the precious funds obtained from share dilution for servicing the debt, but rather investing in highly profitable properties.

 However, since the outbreak of COVID-19, almost all of the gains have evaporated.
-It seems that the market has either found something GMRE-specific, which in the light of COVID-19 imposes an enormous headwind, or that it has mistakenly sold off GMRE in the middle of "flight-to-safety" herding.
+It seems that the market has either found something GMRE-specific, which in the light of COVID-19 imposes an enormous headwind or that it has mistakenly sold off GMRE in the middle of "flight-to-safety" herding.

 The sudden convergence to VNQ raises some concerns that GMRE has been wrongly punished.
 Especially, if we take into account that VNQ includes hotels, retail and offices (24% of the total index) that have been totally destroyed due to the consequences of the social distancing; GMRE operates in a health care sector, which is currently the number one priority of the Government.